mistadikay/mistadikay.github.io/src/pages/movies/the-lobster/index.md

 title: The Lobster
 ---

-> This is an exercies for us.
+> This is an exercise for us.
 We have to be totally synchronized.

 ![synchronized](./synchronized.jpg)